 eNPS or Employee Net Promoter Score allows employees to measure and get a snapshot of employee loyalty and engagement within their company.
 Typically, eNPS asks the respondent one primary question ie. How likely the employees are to recommend your company as a good place to work to a friend or colleague?

 Later another question was added as standard eNPS question:

 An employees’ likelihood to recommend either the company or the products and services of the company reveal useful company insight.
-With some actionable measures from your end this data can aid to strong business performance.
+It aids in strong business performance and profitability.

 9-10 = Promoters

 0-6 = Detractors

 To calculate the final score, you need to subtract the percentage of detractors from the percentage of promoters.
 The score can range from +100 to -100.